Trying to find the average asphalt roof cost?

 - Water damage in the attic or upper floor of your home

 - It’s reached its expected lifespan

 - You are looking to sell and want to increase the value of your home

 If you notice any of these symptoms, it may be time to replace your roof.
 However, timely repairs, as well as regular maintenance, can ensure your roof lasts a little longer and upholds its integrity.
 Complete replacement can be determined upon a thorough roof inspection.

 Asphalt shingles are a popular choice because they’re affordable, durable, and require little maintenance.
 They usually last 15 to 20 years but can last up to 30 with proper care.
 Here are some of the pros and cons of installing asphalt shingles.

 - Affordable.
 Asphalt shingles are one of the most affordable options for roofing materials.
 They may not last as long, but the low cost makes it entirely reasonable to replace your roof every 15-20 years if necessary.

 - Durable.
 Though not as durable as other materials, they are highly effective at protecting and insulating your home as adequately as possible for its lifespan.
 The durability you get for the cost makes them very cost-effective.

 - Requires little maintenance.
 Regular inspections and making minor repairs when they arise are all you need to do to maintain an asphalt shingle roof.
-Of course, you could go the extra mile and clean out gutters and soft wash the roof now and then, but that’s it.
+Of course, you could go the extra mile and clean out gutters (or get gutter guards) and soft wash the roof now and then, but that’s it.

 - Weather-resistant.
 Asphalt shingles adequately stand up against heavy rains, wind, and even hail.